What If You Chose Investing 1000 Dollars in 2025?

 Apple (AAPL)

-Apple is one of the strongest brands in the world, relying on a mix of devices, services, and an integrated ecosystem.
+Apple is one of the strongest global brands, relying on a balanced mix of hardware, services, and a tightly integrated ecosystem.
 The stock started 2025 at $243.85 and closed at $271.86.

 In this simulation, investing 1000 dollars in Apple reached approximately $1,115, generating a return of about +11.5%.